lenjoseph/langgraph_equity_research/README.md

 - **Vector RAG**: For analyzing dense SEC filings (Filings Agent)
 - **Web RAG**: For real-time internet research (Headline, Industry, Peer Agents)
-- **Tool-Use**: For fetching structured API data (Fundamental, Technical, Macro Agents) The app manages state through langgraph's graph state model.
+- **Tool-Use**: For fetching structured API data (Fundamental, Technical, Macro Agents)
+- **Application State & Caching**: The app manages state through langgraph's graph state model.
   The graph implements node-level caching with configurable TTLs and dynamic cache policies per agent.
-  The entrypoint of the graph validates that the ticker is valid using yfinance.
+- **Graph Execution**: The entrypoint of the graph validates that the ticker is valid using yfinance.
   Once validated, the graph fans out to start SEC filings ingestion and parallel execution of most research agents (fundamental, technical, macro, industry, peer, headline).
   The filings research agent waits for SEC filings ingestion to complete before execution.
   When all agents have completed, an aggregator agent synthesizes overall sentiment for the stock.